eriktuck/my-website/content/blog/The definitive guide to installing Claude Code on Windows.md

 ---
-title: "The definitive guide to installing Claude Code on Windows"
-date: 2025-04-11T10:00:00-05:00
+date: 2025-04-11 10:00:00-05:00
 draft: false
+image: https://storage.googleapis.com/ei-dev-assets/assets/0_ocB2-shoqNeEClvq.webp
+image-credit: Screen capture by author
-summary: "Step-by-step from a fresh install of Windows 11"
+summary: Step-by-step from a fresh install of Windows 11
 tags:
 - Tutorial
 - Claude
 - AI
-image: https://storage.googleapis.com/ei-dev-assets/assets/0_ocB2-shoqNeEClvq.webp
-image-credit: Screen capture by author
+title: The definitive guide to installing Claude Code on Windows
 ---

 **Step-by-step from a fresh install of Windows 11**

 [Claude Code](https://docs.anthropic.com/en/docs/agents-and-tools/claude-code/overview) is the new agentic coding assistant from Anthropic.
 You can develop entire applications just by typing natural language instructions into your command line.
 (Watch Joel Grus [code a word ladder game](https://www.youtube.com/watch?v=7nLjHldVhF4) with Claude Code to see it in action.)